SalihAjanovic/Data-Analyst-AUTO1-Projekt/README.md

 Build an interactive dashboard in Looker Studio.

+🖊️ Note:

-🖊️ Note:This project was developed as part of an application for the Business Analyst (d/m/w) position at AUTO1 Group.
+This project was developed as part of an application for the Business Analyst (d/m/w) position at AUTO1 Group.